practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Curry/README.md

 <br/>

-Microsoft Copilot gave me basically this answer, why library module file _SearchTree.curry_ (for _import Control.Search.SearchTree_) cannot be used with Curry2Go, but with KiCS2 (and PAKCS):
+Microsoft Copilot gave me basically this answer to my question why library module file _SearchTree.curry_ (for _import Control.Search.SearchTree_) cannot be used with Curry2Go, but with KiCS2 (and PAKCS):

 > ..module Control.Search.SearchTree cannot be used with Curry2Go, and it’s structural. someSearchTree external, emptyVS external, addVS external, failVS external, vsToList external are external primitives.
 They are implemented in KiCS2 (→ Haskell) and in PAKCS (→ Prolog), but not in Curry2Go.
 Curry2Go has no runtime support for: encapsulated search, search trees, set functions, external data types, external operations.